Hemath-life/Breaking-Bad/README.md

 # React App

-here we create the react app that will show the list of character is in the Breaking bad series the data from external API.
+Here We Have Created the React app that will show the list of character is in the Breaking Bad series and The data from external API.